gferiancek/Location-Reminder-Koin/README.md

 # AKND
-Project # 1: Build a Shoe Store App
+Project # 2: Build an Asteroid Radar app using NASA's NeoWs API
 =======
-Main focus of this project is on properly implementing Jetpack Navigation Components and using a ViewModel + LiveData to add new information to the screen and update accordingly.
+Main of this project is on properly implementing MVVM Architecture.
+(ViewModel, Repository, Network, and Database)

 ## 1. Basic setup to prepare for the rest of the project
 - [ ] Create NeoListFragment, NeoDetails Fragment, and ViewModels for each.